-When someone visits your website for the first time through search, a referral link or from your own invitation, it’s almost as if you are having them over for tea.
+When someone visits your website for the first time through search, a referral link or from your own invitation, it’s almost as if you are meeting them for coffee.

 You begin a conversation.
 You “tell” them about yourself or your company.
-They get to know you and your business.
+They get to know you and your business and products.

 How can you make that easy for them?

 A few key elements on your site help this process: